SonmezCankurt/SolidPrinciples/README.md

-# SolidPrinciples
+# SOLID Principles

-SOLID principles are fundamental guidelines in software design that aim to create flexible, maintainable, and modular solutions.
+SOLID Principles are fundamental guidelines in software design that aim to create flexible, maintainable, and modular solutions.
 These principles help manage complexity, make code resistant to changes, and enhance codebase comprehensibility.
-Below, you will find SOLID principles and example projects that illustrate each principle.
+Below, you will find SOLID Principles and example projects that illustrate each principle.

 1. [Single Responsibility Principle (SRP)](https://github.com/SonmezCankurt/SolidPrinciples/tree/master/SingleResponsibilityPrinciple)